roman-milk/roman-milk.github.io/babysitting-trouble.md

+===

-  ****** Babysitting Trouble Ch.
-02 ****** byStoryTeller07© A thin waist accentuated her breasts and every time she moved they brushed his hands.
+A thin waist accentuated her breasts and every time she moved they brushed his hands.
 She didn't seem to notice but he was more afraid of her discovering the hardness growing in his jeans.
 It was pressed against her bottom growing more potent.
 Every time they heard a noise she pressed back into the corner pushing against his hard cock.

   Harry couldn't bear the thought she would discover his erection and be repelled by him.
 He wanted to save her from those animals not be thought of as one of them.
 He was afraid he might cum in his pants but couldn't let go of his babysitters' wonderful warm body.